 I know.
 I know.
 It’s much easier to continue browsing through Pinterest as if a tidy little done-for-you business plan will be dropped on your lap at any moment.
 And it’s a little confusing when you’re not quite sure what you’re supposed to be doing.

 But just spend a couple of minutes reading below and you’ll end up with your very own action plan.

 BONUS!
 WATCH HOW WE CREATE PINTEREST GRAPHICS USING THE CREATOR SOFTWARE

 Ready?
 Here’s the simple Pinterest business plan I followed.

-In the previous Pinterest article, I proposed a few questions for you to answer about your purpose for using Pinterest for business.
+In my previous Pinterest article, I proposed a few questions for you to answer about your purpose for using Pinterest for business.
 Follow along now and write down your own answers to these questions.
-I’ve provided the questions again as well as my own responses to make it easy for you to do so (no need to be fancy…this is just for you):
+I’ve provided the questions again as well as my own responses to make it easy for you to copy me (no need to be fancy…this is just for you).

 What are my Pinterest business goals?

 My goals are to double my number of targeted followers, double the number of people who see my pins and increase the number of re-pins and clicks I’ve been getting by 10%.